 Eco Sorting Stations, Reusable Foodware, and SB1383

 West Marin Food Systems continues to support the fabrication of the West Marin Climate Action’s Eco-Sorting Stations.
-This year, we will pair our youth and young adult support with older adults who have the time and expertise to support the fabrication of the eco-starting stations.
-This work is central to the Community Meals that we have facilitated with place-based partners who reserve the use of the Events Library, which was established in 2011 and is still used to produce Zero Waste Events with plates, cups, flatware, cloth napkins, and more.
+We pair our youth and young adult support with older adults who have the time and expertise to support the fabrication of the eco-starting stations.
+This work is central to the Community Meals that we have facilitated with place-based partners who reserve the use of the Events Library, which was established in 2011, and it is still used to produce Zero Waste Events with plates, cups, flatware, cloth napkins, and more.
 As reuse is promoted, we still use the eco-sorting stations to provide direction to the consumer to create clean compost, clean recycling, and no landfill.

 We continue to provide technical assistance for place-based partners who need to update their food and beverage policies to comply with SB 1383.
 We invite our members to contact our WMFS team to reserve the Events Library materials for community meals you will produce in the year ahead.
 Please get in touch with our team if you want to conduct a waste audit and find solutions for your organization.